The state change is internally done by automatic calling the methods Activate

 In some cases it is possible to pass directly from the current state to the required state by calling one of the above mentioned methods.
 In other cases it is not possible to pass directly from one state to another state but some of the above mentioned methods has to be called internally more times and the alarm item must pass through several other states before it is moved to the required state.

-event it is possible to catch even the acknowledgement of these alarms with the result that the acknowledgement in the PROMOTIC system is suppressed and istead of this the information about the acknowledgement is sent to the system reponsible for the alarms (e.g. into the PLC device).
+event it is possible to catch even the acknowledgment of these alarms with the result that the acknowledgment in the PROMOTIC system is suppressed and instead of this the information about the acknowledgment is sent to the system reponsible for the alarms (e.g. into the PLC device).

 , it means that this method passes the request for writing to the history to the alarm subsystem, it is placed into the queue of requests and it is processed later by the alarm subsystem.